jetjodh/gguf/README.md

 🐷🐷📄 for the latest update, gguf-connector deployment copy is now attached to the node itself; don't need to clone it to site-packages; and, as the default setting in comfyui is sufficient; no dependencies needed right away 🙌 no extra step anymore

-#### other(s)
+#### other(s): get it somewhere else trustworthy/reliable
 you are also welcome to get the node through other available channels, i.e., comfy-cli, comfyui-manager (search `gguf` from the bar; and opt to install it there should be fine; see picture below), etc.
 ![screenshot](https://raw.githubusercontent.com/calcuis/comfy/master/comfyui-manager.png)
-gguf node is no conflict with the popular comfyui-gguf node (can coexist; then you could test them both; or mixing up, switch in between, for your own purpose); and is more lightweight (no dependencies needed), more function (i.e., built-in gguf convertor), compatible with the latest version numpy and other updated libraries come with comfyui
+gguf node is no conflict with the popular comfyui-gguf node (can coexist; then you could test them both; or mixing up use, switch in between, for your own purpose); and is more lightweight (no dependencies needed), more function (i.e., built-in gguf convertor), compatible with the latest version numpy and other updated libraries come with comfyui

 ![screenshot](https://raw.githubusercontent.com/calcuis/comfy/master/demo1.png)
 for the demo workflow (picture) above, you could get the test model gguf [here](https://huggingface.co/calcuis/vauxz3d), test it rather you can get the similar outcome or not